Logius-standaarden/API-mod-signing/sections/designRules.md

 * The `pars` array of the SigD MUST contain only the element `digest`, denoting that for the calculation of the signature only the digest of the HTTP payload must be taken into account, according to [[RFC3230]].
 * The `alg` parameter MUST be set to the correct value depending on the algorithm used (see [[[#cryptographic-algorithms]]]).

-The JWS structure shall be carried in HTTP header field named `nlgov-adr-payload-sig`.
+The JWS structure shall be carried in HTTP header field named `Payload-Signature`.
 The header field can be used in both requests and responses.
-The header field MUST not appear more than once in a message; if a message contains multiple nlgov-adr-payload-sig header fields, the receiver MUST consider the signature invalid.
+The header field MUST not appear more than once in a message; if a message contains multiple `Payload-Signature` header fields, the receiver MUST consider the signature invalid.
    </dd>
 </dl>
 </div>